-Simply put, Google analytics is a web tool that allows website owners to keep a track on their website’s data.
-A website is like an unfortified and unguarded city without Google analytics.
+Simply put, Google Analytics is a web tool that allows website owners to keep track of their website’s data.
+A website is like an unfortified and unguarded city without Google Analytics.

 The same goes for web owners.
-It’s totally unprofessionally and unproductive to have an unmonitored website.
-Good and professional website owners take their time to thoroughly monitor how things are running on their website.
-With the help of Google analytics, many of these website owners check their contents, see how visitors react to them, use visitors’ reaction to create engaging contents, convert visitors to customers, and so many more.
+It’s totally unprofessional and unproductive to have an unmonitored website.
+Good and professional website owners take their time to thoroughly monitor how things are running on their websites.
+With the help of Google Analytics, many of these website owners check their contents, see how visitors react to them, use visitors’ reactions to create engaging content, convert visitors to customers, and so many more.

 The best way of reading Google Analytics

-To put you through on how to use Google analytics for checking essential data of your websithe, below are some useful guide:
+To put you through how to use Google Analytics for checking essential data of your website, below are some useful guide:

 To access your site’s traffic progress, it is best to compare the date of your traffic against other dates.
 You can choose a date range at the top right corner of the dashboard, then select the data range you want to use to compare it with.

-You can use some the following popular dating comparisons:
+You can use some of the following popular dating comparisons:

 - Last week versus this week.